nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/security-policy-service.md

 A security policy has two important aspects, materialized by different methods of the interface:

 *   how security is checked on a given document (method `checkPermission`),
-*   how security is applied to NXQL, CMISQL and Elasticsearch Passthrough searches (methods&nbsp;`getQueryTransformer`).
+*   how security is applied to NXQL, CMISQL and Elasticsearch Passthrough searches (methods `getQueryTransformer`).

 ### Document Security Check